spyderkam/Debris-Cloud/README.md

 This project implements scientific research methodologies for orbital debris analysis.
 Please cite the accompanying research papers when using this code in academic or commercial applications.

+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](https://github.com/spyderkam/Debris-Cloud/blob/main/LICENSE) file for details.

 ---

 **Authors**: Kamyar Modjtahedzadeh